aania17/GenAI_project/BUILD_LOGS.md

         self.rag.add_documents([f"{paper.title}: {paper.summary[:300]}"])
 ```

-Files to change: `core/agent_loop.py` — replace `_seed_rag()` with arxiv-based seeding.
+Files to change: `core/agent_loop.py` — replace `_seed_rag()` with arxiv-based seeding per task topic.

 **3. Baseline agent comparison**

 The evaluation layer records GARDEN's metrics but never compares against a baseline.
-Without a comparison, the drift detection value cannot be demonstrated quantitatively.
+Without a comparison, the drift detection value cannot be demonstrated quantitatively for a paper.

-A minimal baseline would be a `BaselineAgent` class in `core/agentbench_runner.py` that runs the same tasks using the same LLM but with no drift detection, no correction module, and no RAG — just raw step generation.
+A minimal baseline would be a `BaselineAgent` class in `core/agentbench_runner.py` that runs the same tasks using the same LLM but with no drift detection, no correction module, and no RAG.
 The `comparison_report()` method already has placeholder rows for baseline estimates; these should be replaced with real measured values.

 **4. Escalating correction strategy**

-The correction module currently uses a binary choice (goal reminder vs plan regeneration) based on whether task signals are present in the drifted step.
-A more sophisticated approach would escalate based on how many consecutive drifts have occurred:
+The correction module currently uses a binary choice.
+A more sophisticated approach would escalate based on consecutive drift count:
 - First drift: goal reminder nudge
 - Second consecutive drift: LLM plan regeneration
 - Third consecutive drift: break current subtask into smaller pieces and retry